roman-milk/roman-milk.github.io/a-secretary-changed.md

  I explained how I would be working late.
 How I missed him.
 How we should have a nice dinner out tomorrow night to make up for my busy schedule.
 As we chatted, Mistress used the pointy toe of her high heel to push my knees apart.
 Wide.
 Looking up at her, she mouthed the word, "Masturbate."

  With one hand I reached down, once again rubbing my clit in slow circles.
 Apparently it wasn't good enough for Mistress as she proceeded to reach into some hidden compartment next to her and magically once again produced a thick rubber cock.
 Big, thick, long and black.
 I kept talking to my loving fiancee Finley, as she handed it to me.
 Her grin from ear to ear.
-Report_Story #2